-The UC Clermont College campus is on 92 wooded acres located in Batavia, Ohio, in the heart of Clermont County.
-We are relatively small and our faculty-to-student ratio is low.
-You will find small class size and personal interaction with your instructors create the ideal learning environment.
+The UC Clermont campus is located on 91 wooded acres in Batavia, Ohio, in the heart of Clermont County.
+Our faculty-to-student ratio is low.
+You will find small class sizes and personal interaction with your instructors create the ideal learning environment.
 Parking is convenient and at no additional charge.
 Plus, our tuition is the lowest of the UC colleges.

+Our faculty members have received top honors from students for displaying the extra concern and attention needed to promote student academic success.
 Expect to learn from professors who have experience in the media and communications industries.
-You will learn a good foundation of communication theories while developing your digital media production skills with hands-on exercises and projects.
+You will learn a foundation of communication theories while developing your digital media production skills with hands-on exercises and projects.